Inca Trail Trek - Machu Picchu Picture

 Distance: 21 miles (34 km)

 The Lares trek is one of the best treks in Peru for hikers who are also culture enthusiasts.
 It winds through the Sacred Valley, passing through Andean villages and llama herds.
 In fact, it is even nicknamed the “Weaver’s Route” for the traditions of textiles of the area.
 On top of cultural heritage, Lares boasts incredible mountain views and even some hot springs.
 Most consider the Lares Trek to Machu Picchu to be a moderate trek.
-However, it’s still at high elevation, reaching higher elevations than the Inca Trail to Machu Picchu, which can be tough if you’re not well acclimatized.
+However, it’s still at high elevation, reaching higher elevations than the Inca Trail, which can be tough if you’re not well acclimatized.
 This trail is another alternative to the Inca Trail but ends far from Machu Picchu.
 On the third day of the trek, you will finish in Ollantaytambo where you take the train to Aguas Calientes.
 Here, you will spend the night in a hotel, before you make the trip to Machu Picchu.
 On the fourth day, you can take the shuttle bus up to the Machu Picchu entrance.
 You will then be able to tour the Inca citadel of Machu Picchu with your guide.
 If you missed out on the Inca Trail permits and still dream of hiking through the Sun Gate to Machu Picchu, it’s still possible!
 You can combine the first two days of the Lares Trek with the 2-day Inca Trail Express.
 This way, you can experience both of these incredible Peru treks to the iconic Machu Picchu.

 The Lares trek to Machu Picchu is the best trekking option to experience local living culture in The andes.